PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

             and another was conducted in a field.
         -   Do not use distinct sites for seed source in a common garden experiment (see ’When not to enter a new site’ below)
-3. To use an existing site, click 'edit' for the site, and then select current citation under 'add citation relationships'
+3. To use an existing site, click `Edit` for the site, and then select current citation under `Add Citation Relationships`
 4. If site does not exist, add a new site.

     **When not to enter a new site**: When plants (or seeds) are collected from multiple locations and then grown in the same location, this is called 'common garden experiment'.
 In this case, the location of the study is included as site information.
 Information about the seed source can be entered as a distinct cultivar.